NadaKhaledRashad/body_performance-/README.md

 The system aims to:
 - Classify individuals into fitness levels (A, B, C, D)
 - Predict physical performance using regression models

-This project was developed as part of the **Introduction to AI & Machine Learning** course.

 ---

 ## 🎯 Objectives